A good night’s sleep may help to improve your performance!

 - If you find that your thoughts, worries, or to-do lists keep you up, consider writing it all out before turning in for the night.
 This may help you feel more organized and perhaps a bit more in control.

-- You could also try keeping a notebook next to your bed if something pops into your mind as you’re trying to fall asleep.
+- You could also try keeping a notebook next to your bed in case something pops into your mind as you’re trying to fall asleep.

 Try coping with stress through meditation or deep breathing.